School of Engineering, Computing and Mathematics

 • The programme has the potential for students to tailor their degree towards the industry in which they wish to apply their AI knowledge by selecting and exploring industry-relevant data sets and problems.

-• A combination of module types, including technical modules facilitating a deep-dive of cutting-edge AI technologies and providing experience of constructing AI software from first principles, alongside workshop modules providing insight into the field of AI as a whole.
-Each Semester is comprised of two technical modules and a workshop module.
+• A combination of module types, including technical modules facilitating a deep-dive into cutting-edge AI technologies and providing experience in constructing AI software from first principles, alongside theoretical modules providing insight into the field of AI as a whole.

 • An embedded research-informed teaching experience offering state-of-the-art knowledge, skills and practice, delivered by internationally recognised and world-leading academics.
 Students will work directly with these academics, receiving education, support and guidance from researchers at the forefront of AI research.